NeuroFilter: Activation-Based Guardrails for Privacy-Conscious LLM Agents: Introduction

 Central to this issue is that the dominant privacy framing for text systems, namely static detection of Protected Health Information, personally identifiable information, or other token-level indicators, is misaligned with the failure modes that matter for agents.
 Many harmful disclosures are not defined by whether a string ``looks sensitive'', but by whether disclosure is appropriate given who is speaking, who is listening, what consent exists, and what institutional norms apply.
 These key aspects are captured by the framework of \emph{contextual integrity} \cite{NissenbaumPrivCI}.
 As illustrated in the ``Benign Authorized Use'' panel of \Cref{fig:intro}, disclosing family medical history to a treating physician can be necessary for care, while disclosing the same information to an insurance representative in the same conversation can be an impermissible flow.
 The content is identical, but the privacy status flips because the context, recipient, and norm differ.
 For these agentic systems such violations can trigger regulatory exposure (such as those regulated under GDPR, HIPAA, CCPA) or even cause downstream harms (e.g., increased premiums, denied coverage or credit).

-Even more concerningly, recent literature has also shown that attackers have multiple practical avenues to elicit these contextually inappropriate disclosures.
-In particular, while single-turn jailbreaks are effective in many settings \cite{bagdasaryan2024air, liu2024autodan}, conversational manipulation attacks pose an insidious threat where adversaries leverage long-horizon planning to steer an agent toward disclosure over several turns \cite{das2025disclosureauditsllmagents} (see points 1 and 2 of the Adversarial strategy panel of \Cref{fig:intro}).
-Another class of attacks, called mosaic-style attacks, decompose a malicious request into individually benign prompts, and have been shown to successfully bypass semantic filters by exploiting how prompt-level filters reason locally rather than about cumulative intent \cite{Glukhov2024BreachBA, priyanshu2024fracturedsorrybenchframeworkrevealingattacks} (see bottom of \Cref{fig:intro}).
+Even more concerningly, recent literature has also shown that attackers have multiple practical avenues to elicit these contextually inappropriate disclosures even from LLM agents that are equipped with contextual privacy norms.
+In particular, while single-turn jailbreaks are effective in many settings \cite{bagdasaryan2024air, liu2024autodan}, conversational manipulation attacks pose an insidious threat where adversaries leverage long-horizon planning to steer an agent toward disclosure over several turns \cite{das2025jailbreakingauditingcontextualprivacy} (see points 1 and 2 of the Adversarial strategy panel of \Cref{fig:intro}).
+Another class of attacks, called mosaic attacks, decompose a malicious request into individually benign prompts, and have been shown to successfully bypass semantic filters by exploiting how prompt-level filters reason locally rather than about cumulative intent \cite{Glukhov2024BreachBA, priyanshu2024fracturedsorrybenchframeworkrevealingattacks} (see bottom of \Cref{fig:intro}).
 These studies highlight a key point: \emph{contextual privacy failures are easy to trigger and are not reliably detectable using input or output text alone}, because the attack's semantics can be distributed across turns, hidden through indirection, or only become privacy-relevant when interpreted relative to prior context and role structure.

-In recognition to these issues, recent work has begun exploring defenses to operationalize contextual privacy norms via LLM-based firewalls, specialized privacy reward models and chain-of-thought style self-evaluation to check privacy norms before responding \cite{Ghalebikesabi2024OperationalizingCI, bagdasaryan2024air, abdelnabi2025firewallssecuredynamicllm}.
+Recognizing these issues, recent work has explored defenses to operationalize contextual privacy norms via LLM-based firewalls, specialized privacy reward models and chain-of-thought style self-evaluation to check privacy norms before responding \cite{Ghalebikesabi2024OperationalizingCI, bagdasaryan2024air, abdelnabi2025firewallssecuredynamicllm}.
 While promising, these approaches face two obstacles.
 First, they are often expensive and latency-intensive: many require invoking an additional (frequently larger) model on every turn, effectively multiplying inference cost and thus reducing the likelihood of actual deployment.
-Second, because they largely operate on prompt- or response-level semantics, they remain brittle against multi-turn extraction and mosaic attacks where malicious intent is not localized to a single utterance \cite{das2025disclosureauditsllmagents, Glukhov2024BreachBA}.
+Second, because they largely operate on prompt- or response-level semantics, they remain brittle against multi-turn extraction and mosaic attacks where malicious intent is not localized to a single utterance \cite{das2025jailbreakingauditingcontextualprivacy, Glukhov2024BreachBA}.